Every Secret Misery and Silent Agony

 A precious spirituality now being buried … buried by feel-good spiritualities of serene detachment and “empowerment” - which so often serve to stigmatise and shame those who are not serene, detached and feeling good …

-Remembering my friends known and unknown carrying heavy crosses which cannot be denied with upbeat positivity, I would like to offer once again a forgotten prayer from time gone by …
+Remembering my friends known and unknown carrying heavy crosses which cannot be denied with upbeat positivity, I would like to offer once again that forgotten prayer from time gone by …

 He is the man of sorrows gathering in Himself His people´s griefs and bearing all human burdens in His Heart.